-A member of the Trust, who is a healthcare professional, within the meaning of regulation 5(5) of the Regulations, and who is providing or performing, or assisting in the provision or performance, of:

-services under the National Health Service Act 2006; or

-services in connection with a pilot scheme under the National Health Service Act 2006; for the benefit of persons for whom the Trust is responsible.

-Where the pecuniary interest of the member in the matter which is the subject of consideration at a meeting at which he is present:

-arises by reason only of the member's role as such a professional providing or performing, or assisting in the provision or performance of, those services to those persons;

-has been declared by the relevant chairman as an interest which cannot reasonably be regarded as an interest more substantial than that of the majority of other persons who:

-are members of the same profession as the member in question;

-are providing or performing, or assisting in the provision or performance of, such of those services as he provides or performs, or assists in the provision or performance of, for the benefit of persons for whom the Trust is responsible.
+- A Director of the Trust, who is a healthcare professional, within the meaning of regulation 5(5) of the Regulations, and who is providing or performing, or assisting in the provision or performance, of: - o services under the National Health Service Act 2006; or - services in connection with a pilot scheme under the National Health Service Act 2006; for the benefit of persons for whom the Trust is responsible. - Where the pecuniary interest of the member in the matter which is the subject of consideration at a meeting at which he is present: - arises by reason only of the member's role as such a professional providing or performing, or assisting in the provision or performance of, those services to those persons; - has been declared by the relevant chairman as an interest which cannot reasonably be regarded as an interest more substantial than that of the majority of other persons who: - are members of the same profession as the member in question; - are providing or performing, or assisting in the provision or performance of, such of those services as he provides or performs, or assists in the provision or performance of, for the benefit of persons for whom the Trust is responsible.

-Conditions which apply to the waiver and the removal of having a pecuniary interest
+f) Conditions which apply to the waiver and the removal of having a pecuniary interest the member must disclose the interest as soon as practicable after the commencement of the meeting and this must be recorded in the minutes;